What is Cerebral Palsy?

 - With dystonic CP, the body and neck are held in a stiff position.

-- Ataxic cerebral palsy is the rarest type of cerebral palsy and involves the entire body.
+- Ataxic CP is the rarest type of cerebral palsy and involves the entire body.
 Abnormal body movements affect the trunk, hands, arms, and legs.
 Ataxic CP causes problems with:

 - Precise movements – For example, the person may reach too far or too close to touch objects and may also have poor hand control (intention tremor).